jsphkhan/react-gist-demo/README.md

 ## Demo Screens
+* All Gists for a user
 ![All Gists for a user](screenshots/screen1.png)

+* Gist Details with Forks
 ![Gist Details with Forks](screenshots/screen2.png)

+* Basic Error scenarios
 ![Basic Error scenarios](screenshots/screen3.png)

 #### Generating a Production build